Replit vs GitHub Codespaces: The complete comparison guide

 Replit

 Replit provides a complete development platform accessible from any browser.
 The platform delivers zero-setup development, real-time collaboration, and integrated deployment with AI assistance built directly into the workflow.
+Replit also makes vibe coding a reality, the new development paradigm where you describe what you want to build and Agent 4 generates, tests, and deploys it.
 With over 40 million app creators, Replit has proven its capability to scale while maintaining simplicity for both beginners and professional teams.

 • Support for 50+ programming languages including Python, JavaScript, TypeScript, Node.js, C++, HTML, and CSS